MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 Once project creation completes, examine the boilerplate Django project code (which is again the same as generated by the CLI command `django-admin startproject <project_name>`).

 1. In your project root is `manage.py`, the Django command-line administrative utility that Visual Studio automatically sets as the project startup file.
 You run the utility on the command line using `python manage.py <command> [options]`.
 For common Django tasks, Visual Studio provides convenient menu commands.
 Right-click the project in **Solution Explorer** and select **Python** to see the list.
-We'll encounter some of these in the course of this tutorial.
+You encounter some of these commands in the course of this tutorial.

     ![Django commands on a Python project context menu](media/django/step01-django-commands-menu.png)